JuliusHarms/rqc_adapter/README.md

   **Level 1 editors:** Section editors that are assigned to the submission **Level 2:** Currently no roles in Janeway get labeled as level 2 editors.

-  **Level 3:** Editors that are assigned to the submission or that are involved in grading the submission via DraftDecisions
+  **Level 3:** Editors that are assigned to the submission or that are involved in making the editorial decision regarding the submission via DraftDecisions.

 Which editors are contacted for grading by RQC and when can be set on the RQC website.